This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Worth considering if you have an older baby (9+ months) who needs a teething toy that doubles as a spoon, but skip it for early puree feeding.
+Worth considering if you have an older baby (9+ months) who needs both a feeding spoon and a safe teether in a budget-friendly set.

 Check Latest Price